Tupolev Tu-104: Design and development

 At the beginning of the 1950s, the Soviet Union's Aeroflot airline needed a modern airliner with better capacity and performance than the piston-engined aircraft then in operation.
 The design request was filled by the Tupolev OKB, which based their new airliner on its Tu-16 "Badger" strategic bomber.
 The wings, engines, and tail surfaces of the Tu-16 were retained with the airliner, but the new design adopted a wider, pressurised fuselage designed to accommodate 50 passengers.
-The prototype build in MMZ 'Opit' first flew on June 17, 1955, with Yu.L.
+The prototype built in MMZ 'Opit' first flew on June 17, 1955, with Yu.L.
 Alasheyev at the controls.
 It was fitted with a drag parachute to shorten the landing distance by up to 400 m, since at the time, not many airports had sufficiently long runways.
 The first serial TU-104 took off on 5 November 1955.